+GP-2401/GP-2501 Series GP-2601 Series

+40 x 30 keys

+Touch Panel 32 x 24 keys/screen /screen

+Resolution 1 or 2 point push - selectable 1 or 2 point push-

+selectable

-GP-2400/GP-2500 Series GP-2600 Series Touch Panel Resolution 32 x 24 keys/ screen (1 or 2 point touch) 40 x 30 keys/ screen (1 or 2 point touch) Clock Accuracy + 65 seconds/ month (at room temperature)
+Clock Accuracy +/- 65 seconds/ month (at room temperature)

 The GP's internal clock has a slight error.
-At normal operating temperatures and Vote: conditions, with the GP operating from its lithium battery, the degree of error is 65 seconds per month.
+At normal operating temperatures and conditions, with the GP operating from its lithium battery, the degree of error is 65 seconds per month.
 Variations in operating conditions and battery life can cause this error to vary from -380 to +90 seconds per month.
 For systems where this degree of error will be a problem, the user should be sure to monitor this error and make adjustments when required.

-▼Reference ▲ Chapter 6.7 SET UP CLOCK
+▼Reference Chapter 6.7 SET UP CLOCK